Mutunus Tutunus: Etymology

 Unlike Priapus, who is depicted in human form with an outsized erection, Mutunus seems to have been embodied purely by the phallus, like the fascinus or the mysterious begetter of Servius Tullius.
 The god's name is related to two infrequently recorded slang words for penis in Latin, mūtō (or muttō) and mūtōnium.
 "Mutto" was also used as a cognomen, the third of the three elements of a Roman man's name.
 Lucilius offers the earliest recorded instance of both forms: at laeva lacrimas muttoni absterget amica ("A girlfriend wipes away Mutto's tears — his left hand, that is"), and the derivative mūtōnium.
 Mūtōnium may have replaced the earlier form, as it appears later among the graffiti of Pompeii.
 Horace has a dialogue with his muttō: "What do you want?
 Surely you're not demanding a grand consul's granddaughter as a cunt?"
 Both Lucilius and Horace thus personify the muttō.
-Mūtūniātus, used by Martial and in the Corpus Priapeorum, describes a "well-endowed" male.
+Mutūniātus, used by Martial and in the Corpus Priapeorum, describes a "well-endowed" male.

 Both parts of the name Mūtūnus Tūtūnus are reduplicative, Tītīnus perhaps from tītus, another slang word for "penis."

 It is also possible, if not probable, that Latin "mut" was a vowelized loan derivative of the consonantal Egyptian word MT for 'phallus, male, man' in the adjacent hieroglyph, considering that Egyptian scribes did not vowelize MT, and that Budge added an /e/ to MT in his dictionary to make it pronounceable.